Hello, World! Meet Language AI: Part 1

 Create a better prompt

 Prompt engineering is a fascinating topic.
 It is about figuring out the optimal way to prompt a model for a particular task, so we can shape the output to be how we want it to be.
 There are many creative prompts that have proven effective out there, and the whole topic is an active area of research.
-Having said that, the basic format that generally works well is as follows:
+Having said that, the basic format that generally works well includes an instruction followed by a few examples of instruction and response.

 Let’s say we are writing a blog about Hello, World!
 Specifically, we want to write an introductory paragraph about Learning to Code with Hello, World!